foss2serve/github-workflow-activity/reference.md

 Again, as you push your work to your repository on GitHub, the pull-request is updated automatically.

-Also, remember, line (20) is marked with `*`, so must be interpreted for the task you are performing.

 _Using the command-line_
 ```